jieying-l/EnviroMe/README.md

 # EnviroMe

-EnviroMe is your sustainability tracker that allows you to track the environmental impact of the products you use.
+Elle Hacks 2020 - Deloitte Best Pitch Recipient EnviroMe is your sustainability tracker that enables you to monitor the environmental impact and carbon footprint of the everyday products you buy and use.

 ## Getting Started